mlochbaum/BQN/spec/grammar.md

              | Operand _mod2_             # Left partial application
              | _m  ASGN _m1Expr

-Functions can be formed by fully applying modifiers or as trains. modifiers are left-associative, so that the left operand (`Operand`) can include modifier applications but the right operand (`subject | Func`) cannot.
+Functions can be formed by fully applying modifiers, as trains, or with the return token `→`, which behaves syntactically like a 1-modifier whose operand must be an identifier.
+Modifiers are left-associative, so that the left operand (`Operand`) can include modifier applications but the right operand (`subject | Func`) cannot.
 Trains are right-associative, but bind less tightly than modifiers.
 Assignment is not allowed in the top level of a train: it must be parenthesized.

     Derv     = Func
              | Operand _mod1
              | Operand _mod2_ ( subject | Func )
+             | Return
+    Return   = ( NAME | "𝕊" | "𝕣" ) "→"
     Operand  = subject
              | Derv
     Fork     = Derv